ServiceWeaver/weaver/CONTRIBUTING.md

     cd weaver
     git remote add upstream git@github.com:ServiceWeaver/weaver.git
     ```
+### Making changes

+Here is a detailed outline of the steps needed to make changes to Service
+Weaver.

-4. Make a local branch in your clone and pull any recent changes into it.
+1. Make a local branch in your clone and pull any recent changes into it.

    ```shell
    git switch -c my_branch  # Pick a name appropriate to your work git pull upstream main
    ```

-5. Make changes and commit to local branch.
+2. Make changes and commit to local branch.

    ```shell
    # ... editing, testing, ...
    git commit ...
    ```

-   If you need to make multiple commits (e.g., if you checkpoint as
-   you work), consider using `git commit --amend` or some other git
-   command to keep all of your changes in a single commit.

-   TODO: should we avoid discouraging multi-commit PRs?

-6. Pull any changes that may have been made in the upstream repository
+3. Pull any changes that may have been made in the upstream repository
    main branch.

    ```shell